Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## Bayes' Theorem: Spam Filtering Example

-This video demonstrates how Bayes' Theorem can be used in spam filtering to determine the probability that an email is spam based on the presence of certain words.
+This part demonstrates how Bayes' Theorem can be used in spam filtering to determine the probability that an email is spam based on the presence of certain words.

 **The Setup:**